Curious about wild plants?

 Feeling a pull to reconnect with nature but not sure where to start?

-Join me, a passionate forager and wild food lover, on a small group foraging walk designed for those at the start of their wild food journey who crave a deeper connection with nature.
+Join me, a passionate forager, qualified ethnobotanist and wild food lover, on a small group* foraging walk designed for those at the start of their wild food journey who crave a deeper connection with nature.
 These walks will feed your soul, spark your curiosity and kindle a love affair with wild plants.

 Using all your senses, we'll learn to identify fascinating species together.
 These walks are perfect for beginners - I'll guide you and help you gain the confidence to recognise and avoid common poisonous plants.

 We'll also discuss best practices in foraging and explore how to reconnect with the wonders that nature has to offer.
-As a member of the Association of Foragers, my approach is in line with their desire to 'restore vital connection'.
+As a proud member of the Association of Foragers, my approach is in line with their desire to 'restore vital connection', something that is so important in our fast-paced world.
+I'll help reconnect you to lost knowledge!

 By the end of our walk, you'll be brimming with inspiration and armed with many ideas on how to use nature's abundance of wild greens.